aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 - Optional:`deployQuicksightStack` Determines whether this stack is deployed.
 Default is false, change to `true` if you want to deploy this stack.
 - Optional:`deploySagemakerStack` Determines whether this stack is deployed.
 Default is false, change to `true` if you want to deploy this stack.
 - Optional:`deployWebStack` Determines whether this stack is deployed.
 Default is false, change to `true` if you want to deploy this stack.
+- - Optional:`nagEnabled` Enables cdk_nag audit tool.

 Quicksight Note: If you choose to deploy the optional Quicksight Module make sure you review [QuickSight setup instructions](lib/stacks/stack-quicksight/documentation/README.md)

-Web Application Note: If you choose to deploy the optional Web Module make sure you review [web application setup instructions](lib/stacks/stack-web/app/sample-ui-cloudscape)
+Web Application Note: If you choose to deploy the optional Web Module make sure you review [web application setup instructions](#4-optional-set-up-the-amplify-web-application)

 ### 3/ Install dependencies, build, and synthesize the CDK app